-C. Hand-held spotlights may not be used in or on a support vehicle. -DQ
+C. Hand-held spotlights may not be used. -DQ

 D. If all legal support vehicles are unavailable during dark hours, for any reason except as outlined in Rule 8I, the racer may not continue riding. -DQ

 10. ROUTING / DIRECTIONS

 A. Every inch of the prescribed course must be traveled by each racer or relay team.
 In the event of a routing error, e.g., wrong turn, the racer may be driven back to the exact original spot where he/she left the course and continue riding from that location.
 There will be no allowance made for lost time or miles ridden in the wrong direction. -DQ